sysrage/SquadBot/README.md

 # SquadBot
-An XMPP Chat bot for Mod Squad
+An XMPP Chat bot for the Camelot Unchained Mod Squad

 ### Command Syntax:
 ```
+!assist               - Shows all Trello cards currently marked as needing assistance.

 !chatlog <parameters> - Sends a private message containing all chat logs from the conference room.
 The
                         following parameters are available:
                            -h <number> = Specify the number of hours to include in displayed results